 Pressure Cook, Steam, Slow Cook, Saute, Air Crisp, Bake, Broil, Dehydrate

-Listing for around $200 (depending on which version you buy) the Ninja Foodi is double the cost of most pressure cookers.
-If you think you'll use the air frying or dehydrating features frequently, then it's maybe worth the cost.
+The Ninja Foodi is double the cost of most pressure cookers.
+If you think you'll use the air frying or dehydrating features frequently, then it's likely worth the cost.
 Otherwise, the better user experience offered by the much less expensive Instant Pot is a far better value.

 The Ninja Foodi adds some novel features to the traditional pressure cooker suite, but those features make it a less convenient machine to use.